zan4yov/CodeCraftHub/README.md

 ---

 ## 👨‍💻 Author
-This project is part of your **final lab assignment** in building AI-powered applications.
+This project is part of my **final lab assignment** in building AI-powered applications.